Skip to content

 Label Theme

-URI dcat_theme_sm
+URI https://opengeometadata.org/ogm-aardvark/#theme

 Obligation Optional

-Multivalued true
+Multivalued True

-Purpose To provide a dedicated field that is restricted to terms based on ISO Topic Categories
+Purpose To provide a dedicated field that is restricted to terms based on ISO Topic Categories.

 Commentary Although ISO Topic categories are well established and widely used, the spellings of these terms vary across domains and disciplines.
-The Aardvark Profile uses shortened terms for better readability, and adds three new values "Events", "Imagery", and "Land Cover" (the latter two split from imageryBaseMapsEarthCover).
+The Aardvark schema uses shortened terms for better readability, and adds three new values "Events", "Imagery", and "Land Cover" (the latter two split from imageryBaseMapsEarthCover).

-Controlled Vocabulary yes - strict
+Controlled Vocabulary Yes - strict

-Example value ["Boundaries", "Land Cover"]
+Example Value ["Boundaries", "Land Cover"]

 Element Set DCAT